mukesh3710/OpenShift-Virtulization/OpenShift Virtualization/Deploying the OpenShift Virtualization Operator.md

 # Deploying the OpenShift Virtualization Operator

-## Objectives
-Deploy the OpenShift Virtualization operator in an existing Red Hat OpenShift environment.

 ## Preparing an RHOCP Cluster for Virtualization
 OpenShift Virtualization requires specific infrastructure setups to function optimally.
 While traditionally deployed on-premise using bare metal systems, it is also supported on cloud-based bare metal servers from providers such as IBM Cloud and AWS.